CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 //registry.npmjs.org/:_authToken=00000000-0000-0000-0000-000000000000
 ```

-To use another registry (like github), you can modify the url present in the .npmrc file with CC_NPM_REGISTRY the environment variable.
+To authenticate to another registry (like github), you can use the `CC_NPM_REGISTRY`  environment variable to define the registry's host.

 ``` javascript
 Example: